ValeriaKharchenko/social_network/README.md

     <!-- HELPERS -->
         --- RIGHT NOW CLEARING WORKS ON PAGE REFRESH --- [ ] - Function to clear all store (connect with logout [does the same store will be present in another browser/window/session])

-### CHECKING LIST:
-    1. Event option, not changeing  - Something was wrong on backend (Maybe) :D
-    2. show group invitation to user